 1. Select the one option that best describes who conducts this activity.
 The Statewide AT Program (State AT)

 2. Select the one option that best describes from where this activity is conducted.
 One central location (Central)

-3. Do you charge a fee for this activity?
-No

-1. Identify the types of collaborations you have in place to conduct this activity.
+4. Identify the types of collaborations you have in place to conduct this activity.

-Banks/Financial Institution (select any/all)

-Independent Living Center (select any/all)

-Have written agreement with this entity
+- · Have written agreement with this entity - Provide financial support to this entity

-Provide financial support to this entity
+- Have written agreement with this entity - · Provide financial support to this entity

-Easter Seals (select any/all)

-Disability/Assistive Technology Organizations (select any/all)

-Have written agreement with this entity
+· Have written agreement with this entity

-Provide financial support to this entity

-Receive financial support from this entity

-Federal Entities/Agencies (select any/all)

-State Entities/Agencies (select any/all)

-Receive financial support from this entity